School

 Recording Achievement

 Pupils are encouraged to take an active part in assessing their own achievements.
-Key Stage 4 students receive their own Progress File, in which they keep evidence of their personal and academic progress.
+Key Stage 4 students access their own Progress File on line, in which they keep evidence of their personal and academic progress.

 6th Form (Appleton College)